anhduongnguyen/sudoku/README.md

-This is my sudoku app for the MY-RES Project
+This is my sudoku app for the MY-RES Project at Queensland University of Technology.
+It is fairly simple as it's only intended for the use of the current study I'm working on which is about user's frustration during a challenging game.